manisa/ClassifyTE/ReadMe.md

 ```
 For "train.py", the user has to provide following parameters:
 - -f for feature file name.
 - -n for node filename.
-Node file consists of hierarchical representation of the datasets.
+Node file consists of numerical representation of taxonomy of the dataset.
 - -c for cost parameter of SVM with RBF kernel
 - -g for gamma parameter of SVM with RBF kernel